• MEPS Tutorials Collection

 5.2.9 Regression model

-.
+We construct a linear regression model using the svyglm function in R. We included the terms sex and year, and we included an interaction term sex:year.
 This interaction term provides the estimates that describe the differences in the healthcare total costs between males and females when the years changes.

 # Survey-weight GLM model with interaction term

-<- svyglm(totexp ~ factor(male) + factor(year) + factor(male):factor(year), survey_design) survey_model
+survey_model <- svyglm(totexp ~ factor(male) + factor(year) + factor(male):factor(year), survey_design)

 We can view the estimates with their corresponding 95% confidence intervals (CIs).